r3c/arshive/README.md

 program to create hourly compressed backup archives of your /var/www folder and only keep the 3 last generated ones.

-You can add comments to configuration & rule files by starting any line with a '#' character.
+You can specify a file name suffix between the braces of special '{}' token, e.g. '{.tgz}' so that your backup files have a valid file extension.
+You can also add comments to configuration & rule files by starting any line with a sharp '#' character.

 Feel free to contact me for any question: github.com [at] mirari [dot] com.

 Remi